grammarly/rocker-compose/README.md

     image: wordpress:4.1.2
     links: db:mysql
     volumes:
-      # mount ./wordpress-src directory to /var/www/html in the container, such way we can hack wordpress sources while the container is running
+      # mount ./wordpress-src directory to /var/www/html in the container, this way we can hack wordpress sources while the container is running
       - ./wordpress-src:/var/www/html
     ports:
       - "8080:80"